TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

   </figcaption>
 </figure>

 Okay, it sounds a little more dramatic than what I actually mean.
 So normally I'd eat (if I cook at home) some pesto pasta or meat with rice or potatoes — pretty basic stuff.
 However, as I'd eat these carbs I'd be also more inclined to eat more in one go or buy something less fulfilling at the store — pizza or bread or whatnot.
 Luckily I grew past my ice cream frenzy age last fall as I used to eat them as a snack on a regular basis after exercise 😶.
 Nowadays, the only sweet stuff I consume is diet soda (but not Coke or Pepsi as I can't tolerate them anymore) that, even with its faults, is healthier than for example ice cream.
 And fruits.
+And err, cakes I bake myself replacing sugar with [erythritol](https://en.wikipedia.org/wiki/Erythritol).

 <!-- toistoa -->